What is a South Dakota Registered Agent?

 A registered agent in South Dakota can be any resident of the state who is 18 years or older, a registered South Dakota domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity cannot designate itself as its own registered agent.

 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of South Dakota.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the business address, or professional registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.